semrush/intergalactic/website/docs/data-display/cigarette-pack/cigarette-pack.md

 ## Usage

-**Use Cigarette pack bar chart instead of [Horizontal bar chart](/data-display/bar-horizontal/bar-horizontal) when:**
+**Use Cigarette pack bar chart when:**

-- Categories have or may have in localization long names.
+- Categories have or may have long names in localization.
+- Interface is narrow, and you need to preserve horizontal space for other information.
 - Comparing less than 10 categories.
-- Interface is narrow, and you need to preserve horizontal space for other information.
+- Each category's value needs labeling.
+- Showing category distribution in order.

 ![](static/cigarette-pack-example.png)